Emotional branding

 Emotional branding is a term used within marketing communication that refers to the practice of building brands that appeal directly to a consumer's emotional state, needs and aspirations.
 Emotional branding is successful when it triggers an emotional response in the consumer, that is, a desire for the advertised brand (or product) that cannot fully be rationalized.
 Emotional brands have a significant impact when the consumer experiences a strong and lasting attachment to the brand comparable to a feeling of bonding, companionship or love.
-Examples of emotional branding include the nostalgic attachment to the Kodak brand of film, bonding with the Jim Beam bourbon brand, and love for the McDonald’s brand.
+Examples of emotional branding include the nostalgic attachment to the Kodak brand of film, bonding with the Jim Beam bourbon brand, and love for the McDonald's brand.

 History

 The practice of branding originated during the ancient times when it was used by craftsmen to imprint trademarks on their goods.
 Branding does not only help identify, but it also ensures the quality of goods and services the buyer and trader will purchase from the manufacturer.
 In history, cattle and sheep were branded with hot irons to indicate ownership.
 Humans were also marked to classify their social status.
 Slaves were marked to indicate ownership and criminals are labelled distinctly to show disgrace.
 Similarly, victims of the World War II Nazi persecution were branded with numbers as they entered the concentration camps.
 However, despite the history filled with negative connotation linked with branding, it has been replaced with a positive and more commercialized meaning, which relates to the use of categorising brand goods and services.

 The Industrial Revolution caused a massive shift in the future of branding as it transformed the importance and value of visual identification and trademarks.
 During this period, when railways and roadwork promoted a larger scope of product distribution in different areas, branding emerged as a way to differentiate various local and exported goods by simply using logos.
 This early form of branding created familiarity with different goods and it began to build trust among its loyal consumers.
 Companies were also focused on prioritizing the quality of product being distributed to ensure the return of loyal buyers and eventually, it will initiate growth of demand in the market.

 Apart from ensuring the quality of the goods, tradesmen were able to invent different forms of advertisements to reach their target market.
 New target markets were formed since the revolution did not just trigger a shift in the marketing industry, but it also instigated a powerful impact on social classes.
 Tradesmen began to promote their products to the rising middle class because of their buying power as a mass market.
-Sellers were aware that not many people were able to read newspapers as this new social class enters the market, hence they expanded their creative thinking and began experimenting new ways to reach out too potential customers.
-For example, via men wearing placards, banners streaming from hand held poles and umbrella signs.
+Sellers were aware that not many people were able to read newspapers as this new social class enters the market, hence they expanded their creative thinking and began experimenting new ways to reach out to potential customers.
+For example, via men wearing placards, banners streaming from handheld poles and umbrella signs.